reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 		- "Evolution and the Normativity of Epistemic Reasons"
 		- "Coming to Terms with Contingency : Humean Constructivism About Practical Reason"
 		- "In Defense of Future Tuesday Indifference"
-	- Essays: _Constructivism in Practical Philosophy_
-		- "Constructivism about Normativity" by R. Jay Wallace
-		- "Coming to Terms with Contingency: Humean Constructivism about Practical Reason" by Sharon Street
-		- "Constructing Protagorean Objectivity" by Aaron james
+		- Essay: Katia Vavova - "Evolutionary Debunking of Moral Realism"
+	- "Expressivism and Constructivism" by James Lenman
-		- "Constructivism, Agency, and the Problem of Alignment" by Michael E. Bratman
+	- Harry Frankfurt, "Freedom of the Will and the Concept of a Person"
-		- "A Puzzle for Constructivism and How to Solve It" by Dale Dorsey
-		- "Constructivism and the Argwnent from Autonomy" by Robert Stem
-		- "Kantian Constructivism: Something Old, Something New" by Michael Ridge
-		- "Constructing Coherence" by Yonatan Shemmer
+	- Michael Smith, "A Constituvist theory of reasons"
+	- Critics
 		- "A Problem for Ambitious Metanormative Constructivism" by Nadeem J. Z. Hussain
-		- "Constructivism and Wise Judgment" by Valerie Tiberius
-		- "Expressivism and Constructivism" by James Lenman
 		- "The Appeal and Limits of Constructivism" by T. M. Scanlon
-	- Essay: David Enoch - "Can There Be a Global, Interesting, Coherent Constructivism About Practical Reason?"
+		- David Enoch - "Can There Be a Global, Interesting, Coherent Constructivism About Practical Reason?"
-	- Harry Frankfurt, "Freedom of the Will and the Concept of a Person"

 ---